Are You There God? It's Me, Margaret.

 Are You There God?
-It's Me, Margaret is a middle-grade novel by American writer Judy Blume, first published in 1970.
+It's Me, Margaret. is a middle-grade novel by American writer Judy Blume, published in 1970.
 Its protagonist, Margaret Simon, is a sixth-grader who grows up without a religious affiliation because of her parents' interfaith marriage.
-This contemporary realistic novel was popular with middle-grade readers in the 1970s for its relatable portrayal of a young girl confronting early-adolescent anxieties, such as menstruation, brassieres and boys.
+This contemporary realistic novel was popular with middle-grade readers in the 1970s for its relatable portrayal of a young girl confronting early-adolescent anxieties, such as menstruation, puberty, bras, and boys.
 The recipient of national honors and book awards, the novel has been challenged for its frank discussion of sexual and religious topics.

+The book was adapted into a 2023 film of the same name starring Abby Ryder Fortson, Rachel McAdams, and Kathy Bates.

 Background

-Blume said that she felt a connection with the character Margaret, which allowed the story to come "pouring out".
+Blume said that she felt a connection with the character Margaret, which allowed the story to come "pouring out."
 Blume wrote that while the story was not autobiographical, "the character of Margaret, both physically and emotionally, is pretty close to the girl I was."
 Growing up, Blume said while her family was very different from the one portrayed in the book, she felt that, "like Margaret, I had a very personal relationship with God that had little to do with organized religion."